-Betta fish (Betta splendens), also known as Siamese Fighting Fish, are great pets to have.
-They are beautiful fish to look at, intelligent, and generally quite hardy fish.
-They can go for weeks without food, but how long can a betta fish go without food before getting ill?
+Betta fish eat various types of food and are healthiest on a varied diet, but you must consider how to feed them while on vacation.
+Bettas are pretty hardy and can go for weeks without food, but how long can a betta fish go without food before getting ill?

-In a healthy tank, betta fish can go for 12 to 14 days without food before becoming lethargic or ill.
-Betta fish will hunt out leftover food from the bottom of the tank to keep them going.
+In a good size, healthy tank, betta fish can go without food for 12 to 14 days before becoming lethargic or ill.
+Betta fish will hunt leftover food from the bottom of the tank to keep them going.
 So before you take your vacation, overfeed them a little, and they’ll be fine.

-With that being said, there are several factors to consider before leaving your betta fish unattended and without fish food for any length of time, and this blog post will look at those factors and provide tips on how to feed your betta while you are away!
+With that being said, there are several factors to consider before leaving your betta fish unattended and without fish food for any length of time, and this blog post looks at those factors and provides tips on how to feed your betta while you are away!

 'Links on this page that lead to products on Amazon, Chewy, or other retailers are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.
 Huge thanks for supporting this site!'